 The App Bar always stays on the same edge of the display as the Steering buttons (Back, Start, and Search) and extends the full width of the screen in portrait or landscape mode.
-Icon buttons themselves will rotate to align with the phone orientations.
+Icon buttons themselves will rotate to align with the three phone orientations.

 App Bar buttons can be displayed in an enabled or disabled state.
 An example of a disabled button would be a Delete button in read-only scenarios.

-You can minimize the App Bar, which changes its height and width.
+Starting with Windows Phone OS 7.1, you can minimize the App Bar, which changes its height and width.
 You can show and hide the App Bar.
 You can also make it transparent and change its color.